pusher-community/real-time-laravel/getting-started/integrate-pusher.md

   <strong>It's not working!</strong> Oh no, Something has gone wrong.
 Don't worry, we'll work out what's happening in an upcoming section on <strong>Debugging your server-side integration with Pusher</strong>.
 </div>

-## Wrapper v Event Broadcasting
+## Bridge v Event Broadcasting

-By using the wrapper instead of Event Broadcasting you don't need to adhere to some of the Event Broadcasting rules and it provides consistency when it comes to accessing the `Pusher` instance for other pieces of Pusher functionality such as [authenticating channel subscriptions](#), [querying application state](#) (such as channels that have active subscriptions) and validating incoming [Pusher WebHooks](https://pusher.com/docs/webhooks).
+By using the bridge instead of Event Broadcasting you don't need to adhere to some of the Event Broadcasting rules and it provides consistency when it comes to accessing the `Pusher` instance for other pieces of Pusher functionality such as [authenticating channel subscriptions](#), [querying application state](#) (such as channels that have active subscriptions) and validating incoming [Pusher WebHooks](https://pusher.com/docs/webhooks).

 However, by using using event broadcasting you are completely decoupling your back-end functionality from having any reliance on Pusher's broadcast messaging which means you can quickly switch out the message broadcasting service that you're using.